Reactive-Extensions/RxJS/doc/api/testing/testscheduler.md

 * * *

-### <a id="rxtestschedulerprototypestartwithcreatecreate"></a>`Rx.TestScheduler.prototype.startWithCreate(create)`
+### <a id="rxtestschedulerprototypestartschedulercreate-settings"></a>`Rx.TestScheduler.prototype.startScheduler(create, settings)`
-<a href="#rxtestschedulerprototypestartwithcreatecreate">#</a> [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/testing/testscheduler.js#L99-L101 "View in source")
+<a href="#rxtestschedulerprototypestartSchedulercreate">#</a> [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/testing/testscheduler.js "View in source")

-Starts the test scheduler and uses default virtual times to invoke the factory function, to subscribe to the resulting sequence, and to dispose the subscription.
+Starts the test scheduler and uses the specified settings for creation, subscription and disposal.
+If not specified, they will be set to their default timings.

 ### Arguments
-1. `create` *(Function)*: Factory method to create an observable sequence.
+1. `create` : `Function` - Factory method to create an observable sequence.
+2. `settings`: `Object` - An object with the following properties:
+    - `created`: `Number` - the time to create the Observable sequence.
+If not specified, will default to 100.
+    - `subscribed`: `Number` - the time to subscribe to the Observable sequence.
+If not specified, will default to 200.
+    - `disposed`: `Number` - the time to dispose the Observable sequence.
+If not specified, will default to 1000.

 #### Returns
-*(Observer)*: Observer with timestamped recordings of notification messages that were received during the virtual time window when the subscription to the source sequence was active.
+`Observer`: Observer with timestamped recordings of notification messages that were received during the virtual time window when the subscription to the source sequence was active.

 #### Example
 ```js